How to Wrap Text around an Image in PowerPoint: A Quick Guide

 Sometimes it is required to wrap text around an image in PowerPoint, be it because you are preparing a business report, a flyer or just designing a presentation slide in which you need to wrap text around a photo.

 Unlike other Microsoft Office products where you can align text or wrap text around images, in Microsoft PowerPoint this can be challenging at a glance.
+In this article, we will see how to wrap text in PowerPoint around an image.

 Steps to Wrap Text Around an Image in PowerPoint